-Being energy wise is good for the environment and good for our wallet.
+Being energy-wise is good for the environment and good for our wallets.
 There are a number of options for reducing your home electricity bill each month.
-We will discuss 5 ways to use automation in order to save electricity at home!
+We will discuss 5 ways to use automated lighting in order to save electricity at home!

-Imagine, you crawl into a warm bed in a cold winter night and the realisation hits you that you forgot to turn the lights off downstairs.
+Imagine, you crawl into a warm bed on a cold winter night and the realisation hits you that you forgot to turn the lights off downstairs.
 Do you crawl out of the warm bed and make your way downstairs to physically switch off the lights?
-Or do you reach out for your smartphone and tap a couple of buttons to turn off all the lights that you need.
-This is what home automation can enable for you!
+Or do you reach out for your smartphone and tap a couple of buttons to turn off all the lights that you need?
+This is what automated lightings (aka automated home) can enable for you!

-Enabling lighting automation in your home requires detailed planning and professional electrician services to implement.
-If home automation is not in your budget currently, then read on for more cost effective ways of being energy wise.
+Enabling automated lighting in your home requires detailed planning and professional electrician services to implement.
+If home automation is not in your budget currently, then read on for more cost-effective ways of being energy-wise.

 The first way to save electricity by automating your lighting is to use a motion sensor in an outdoor light fixture.
-Motion sensors detect when someone walks within the sensors range and automatically turns the light(s) on.
+Motion sensors detect when someone walks within the sensor’s range and automatically turn the light(s) on.
 This will prevent you from leaving exterior lights turned on all night long, which wastes energy and costs more money each month.

 You need to save electricity by automating your lighting using automatic timers for indoor lights.
 This works especially well if you have rooms that receive less traffic, such as your master bedroom or office.